dev382/Smart-Contract-Developer-Bootcamp-Hardhat/README.md

 ## Exercises covered:

-- How to create a new smart contract project using the Hardhat Development Environment, then deploy it to the Kovan network and interact with the deployed smart contract.
+- How to create a new smart contract project using the Hardhat Development Environment, then deploy it to the Kovan network and interact with the it.

 - How to use the Hardhat Starter Kit to create, deploy and execute smart contracts that use Chainlink Data Feeds, Any-API and VRF.
 The following tasks were completed: